Bartley Ranch Regional Park

 Park Ranger Office: (775) 828-6612

-Bartley Ranch is located just off of Lakeside Drive south of McCarran Blvd in south Reno.
-Consisting of 56 acres of scenic pasture, hiking trails, horse arenas, picnic areas, the Historic Huffaker School and the outdoor Robert Z Hawkins Amphitheater, this park offers something for everyone!
+Bartley Ranch Regional Park is located just off of Lakeside Drive south of McCarran Blvd in south Reno.
+Consisting of 56 acres of scenic pasture, multi-use trails, horse arenas, picnic areas, the Historic Huffaker School and the outdoor Robert Z Hawkins Amphitheater, this park offers something for everyone!

 The Western Heritage Interpretive Center, the Brick House, and the Historic Huffaker School buildings are reservable for parties, ceremonies and meetings.
 The park has four reservable group picnic pavilions: Huffaker, Last Chance, Plaza and the Flying B. The day use individual picnic areas are available on a first come, first serve basis.
 For availability or to request a building or picnic pavilion reservation, click here or contact Park Reservations at (775) 823-6501.